jacksleight/statamic-bard-texstyle/README.md

 * **button (string, optional)**
   The name of the button that will be be added to the buttons list.
 The key prefixed with `bts_` will be used if not set.
 * **global (boolean, optional)**
   Make the button appear everywhere without having to enable it in each Bard field.
+False by default.

 When using heading styles the matching `h*` button must also be enabled in the Bard field.